Generic Name: elbasvir and grazoprevir (ELB as vir and graz OH pre vir)

-To make sure elbasvir and grazoprevir is safe for you, tell your doctor if you have:
+To make sure elbasvir and grazoprevir is safe for you, tell your doctor if you have ever had:

 It is not known whether elbasvir and grazoprevir passes into breast milk or if it could harm a nursing baby.
 Tell your doctor if you are breast-feeding a baby.